4d/docs/docs/Admin/tls.md

 #### Format

 TLS certificates managed by 4D must be in the **PEM format**.
-If your certificate provider (for example, [WoTrus](https://store.wotrus.com/)) sends you a certificate that is in a binary format such as .crt, .pfx or .p12, you have to convert it to PEM format in order to be able to use it.
-There are Web sites such as [sslshopper](https://www.sslshopper.com/) where you can do this conversion on-line.
+If your certificate provider sends you a certificate that is in a binary format such as .crt, .pfx or .p12, you have to convert it to PEM format in order to be able to use it.
+There are web sites where you can do this conversion on-line.

 #### Encryption